Concrete Slab Repair in Madison, WI

 Can a sunken concrete slab be repaired without replacement?

-What causes concrete slabs to sink?
+What causes concrete slabs to sink or crack in Madison?

 Can uneven concrete slabs become trip hazards?

 Yes.
-Uneven concrete slabs can create trip hazards around sidewalks, driveways, patios, entryways, walkways, and garage entrances.
+Uneven concrete slabs can create trip hazards around sidewalks, driveways, patios, entryways, steps, walkways, and garage entrances.
 Repairing them early may help improve safety and make the surface easier to use.

 Is slab repair cheaper than replacement?